 According to Nikk the eighties never went away…

 I grew up listening to The Rolling Stones, The Beach Boys, Roy Orbison, Elvis, Otis – like most people, what your parents are playing really.

 I’d imagine that when early ’70′s Glam rock hit the nation it was like when TV went from black and white to colour – when the ‘80′s hit then it was literally like the whole thing had gone 3D.
 My, my, my – what a great time it was to be into music!!!
 Whatever genre of rock you were into, you could find it in abundance.
 Everywhere.

 Now, I’ve been in bands, hosted radio shows and been a part of GRTR! from the beginning, and I can happily confirm that once the ‘80′s got you, it never really let you go.
 I often get asked “Have you left the ‘80′s?”, “Can we still be the cocky b@stards with the hair and the eyeliner?” and “I bet you’re glad your bands are back?”.
 The answer to all three is yes and I still have all my own hair.

 For Alan, a prerequisite in any music is that it has ‘balls’ – not necessarily crunching riffs, far from it in fact, but it must have something to say to the listener – music to listen to, not just a background to whatever lifestyle you have.
 ‘Don’t let Simon Cowell win – the whole future of music is at stake!!’

-Alan sequences “The Eclectic Mix”, second Sunday of the month on Get Ready to ROCK!
+Alan sequences “The Eclectic Mix”, first Sunday of the month on Get Ready to ROCK!
 Radio

 Mark ‘Mad Dog’ Shaw